LI0131/ai-project2/README.md

 2. `pip3 install pipenv` `pipenv install` `pipenv run app`

 ## Implementation
 My implementation of a Feed Forward Neural Network is given in the `/model` package within the main directory of this project.
 I chose to create the model as a stand alone package for two reasons: 1.
 It is highly reusable and adaptable to other projects 2.
 It allows for quick adaptations witin model class to expand the number of hidden layers.
+I was able to achieve 96% accuracy with this implementation.

 ### Class Structure
 Each layer is built against the abstract class `Layer` in the `layer.py` file.
 The abstract class defines the key get and set function for the model and defines the class variables that each layer will need -- that is a list of nodes and an error matrix.
 The input layer requires additional methods for the inserting and reseting images as the values of the input nodes.
 The output layer require more specialized methods for computing the error matrix after the full pass of the front propagation algorithm.
 The hidden layer, however, is fairly consistent with the methods defined in the abstract class.